NilsKujath/sttk/README.md

 ### Obtaining the Image

-STTK Research Tools are a set of modules for (mostly) quantitative research.
-The researcher should be able to call those modules and their functions from within a Jupyter Notebook to conduct his/her research and then export the research output to his/her local machine.

-To ensure replicability, all the necessary modules and their functions are contained within a Docker image.
+All necessary modules and their functions are contained within a Docker image.
 This image can be obtained either by:
 - pulling it from the Docker Hub, or
 - building it locally on the basis of the STTK source code that is hosted on this GitHub repository.